-8 (g) The commission, by rule, shall specify, by form 9 and tetrahydrocannabinol content, a maximum daily dosage of 10 medical cannabis that may be recommended by a registered 11 certifying physician for a particular qualifying medical 12 condition; provided, however, the maximum daily dosage may not 13 exceed 75 mg of delta-9-tetrahydrocannabinol.

-(h) A registered certifying physician may not 14 15 lawfully recommend the use of medical cannabis with a potency greater than three percent tetrahydrocannabinol to any minor 16 for any qualifying medical condition.
-A minor may not legally 17 18 use medical cannabis with a potency greater than three percent tetrahydrocannabinol, whether or not the minor has a valid 19 medical cannabis card.
-A parent or legal guardian of a minor 20 21 who holds a medical cannabis card may not legally possess 22 medical cannabis with a potency greater than three percent tetrahydrocannabinol, unless the parent or guardian holds a 23 24 valid medical cannabis card for his or her own qualifying 25 medical condition.
+- a.
+A registered certifying physician may increase a patient's daily dosage if, after 90 days of continuous care under the physician during which time the patient was using medical cannabis, the physician determines that a higher daily dosage is medically appropriate, provided the maximum daily dosage under this paragraph may not exceed 75 mg of delta-9-tetrahydrocannabinol. - b.
+A registered certifying physician may increase a patient's daily dosage if the patient has been diagnosed with a terminal illness, provided, if the recommended daily dosage exceeds 75 mg of delta-9-tetrahydrocannabinol, the physician shall notify the patient that the patient's driver's license will be suspended. - lawfully recommend the use of medical cannabis with a potency greater than three percent tetrahydrocannabinol to any minor for any qualifying medical condition.
+A minor may not legally use medical cannabis with a potency greater than three percent tetrahydrocannabinol, whether or not the minor has a valid medical cannabis card.
+A parent or legal guardian of a minor who holds a medical cannabis card may not legally possess medical cannabis with a potency greater than three percent tetrahydrocannabinol, unless the parent or guardian holds a valid medical cannabis card for his or her own qualifying medical condition.